terraform-ncloud-modules/terraform-ncloud-server/README.md

 ```

 ### count & start_index scenario (Multiple Servers)
-When you are using multiple server module, you can use arguments below to create indexed instances.
+When you are using multiple `Server module`, you can use arguments below to create indexed instances.

 If you set as below
 ``` hcl